How to Apply for a Credit Card

 Knowing your credit score can help you figure out which cards you should apply for.
 And even if your credit score is a work in progress, there are still cards for less-than-perfect credit.

-2. Find Out if You’re Pre-Qualified
+2. Find Out if You’re Pre-Approved

 3. Prepare for Either Outcome